blokadaorg/blokada/ios/README.md

 ## Difference to Blokada 5

 There is also Blokada 5 with on-device adblocking (as opposed to cloud adblocking of Blokada 6).
 It does not require subscription, and is entirely free to run.
+Blokada 5 is currently available only on Android.

 Both editions are being developed independently.
 See our main Github page for the source code.